trustedtomato/mini-crawler/README.md

 ## Example
 See the examples folder.
-There lies a crawler which tries to find Hitler's Wikipedia article by navigating from article to article, using the links in the article.
+There lies a crawler which tries to find Hitler's Wikipedia article by navigating from article to article, using the links in them.
 You know, the classic [clicks to Hitler](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game) game.

 To try out the example,